Embrace the truth. You always have a feeling that you are lacking time.

 First and foremost, shut down all the social media sites.
 Use social media blockers to eliminate distractions.
 Minimize your time online.
 Ideally, restrict an access to the internet if it is not critical for your work, in order to avoid the next temptation to check your Facebook timeline.

 Online world.
 This is what distracts you from the things you are to do.
 Make sure you do not allow social media to mess up your day and undermine your productivity.

 Before you start your working day, take a minute to check your to-do list.
 Does it look well arranged?
 Or is it still a list of tasks in no particular order?

 The simple secret of organizing the list of tasks was long ago employed by the most successful entrepreneurs and project managers.
 This is important for you to hear.
 It will change the way you approach the scheduling of your day.

 Order of tasks does matter: Your to-do list should not be a backlog of tasks.
-It should be your well-organized blueprint of the upcoming day.
+It should be your well-organized blueprint for the upcoming day.

 Take a look at your list of tasks for a day.
 Identify similar ones and consolidate them.
 Reorder the tasks and create blocks that consist of resembling activities.

 This easy step will provide you with much smoother workflow and allow you not to lose concentration when switching to the next task.